ajponte/bundle-spec/README.md

 To visualize the schema, you can build the bundle (see `./bundle.sh`), and copied the compiled output to https://editor.swagger.io/

+### Redocly
+This project uses Redocly's NVM package as a utility for bundling the spec.
+For more information on Redocly, see https://redocly.com/

 ### OperationId
 Every path corresponds with an `operationId` e.g.